The word uncanny describes phenomena or entities that elicit an eerie, strange, or uncomfortable sensation.

 As a concept, the uncanny was first theorized by the German psychiatrist Ernst Jentsch in 1906.
 For Jentsch (1906/2008), the uncanny (Germ. unheimlich) is a sensation that we, as human beings, experience when we encounter something new or something that makes us feel a bit strange (think of zombies, dead bodies, entities that are almost human, but not completely).

 Sigmund Freud (1919) later attempted to explain the uncanny by equating it to the sensation that we would experience if we encountered our double (Germ. doppelgänger).
 Something that is familiar, but not quite.

 Today, most would associate the uncanny with the term uncanny valley (roughly translated in English from the Japanese bukimi no tani).
 Masahiro Mori, professor of robotics at the Tokyo Institute of Technology, introduced the term to describe the sensation that humans experience when they encounter human-like robots.

-In my work, I draw from the above scholars' theories to create texts or visuals that emanate an uncanny sensation.
-Repetition and defamiliarization - phenomena thought to provoke uncanny sensations - allow me to craft stories, characters, and visual stimuli in the aesthetic tradition of the uncanny.
+In her work, Dora draws from the above scholars' theories to create texts or visuals that emanate an uncanny sensation.
+Repetition and defamiliarization - phenomena thought to provoke uncanny sensations - allow her to craft stories, characters, and visual stimuli in the aesthetic tradition of the uncanny.